chrisale/ECForecastGrabber/README.md

 # Environment Canada Forecast Perl Script
-This cronjob and perl script will pull the text forecasts from Environment Canada and make them into a text and HTML based file that can be embedded into any webpage or blog.
+This cronjob and perl script running on your webserver or local computer will pull the text forecasts from Environment Canada and make them into a text and HTML based file that can be embedded into any webpage or blog.

 You can embed the resulting file into your webpage with an \<iframe> element.